-The study interval covers the transition from the last interglacial to glacial deposits (112-76 ka) in the MON record and is represented by a 32.35 m long interval predominantly consisting of finely organic varved sediments intercalated with intervals of more clastic varved sediments.
-Centimetreto millimetre-thick deposits of reworked littoral sediments (minerogenic and organic detritus and tephra material) and 132 primary tephra fallout layers are randomly stratified in the laminated sequence.
-Varves are heterogeneous and seasonality is expressed by two or three of the following sublayers: (i) a diatom layer as a result of the spring-summer peak of productivity in the lake; (ii) a detritus layer and (iii) an authigenic siderite layer.
-Occasionally, endogenic calcite precipitation occurs in an additional late-spring/earlysummer sub-layer (Fig. 3a, b).
+The study interval covers the transition from last interglacial to glacial deposits (112-76 ka) in the MON record and is represented by a 31.12 m long interval predominantly consisting of finely organic varved sediments intercalated with intervals of more clastic varved sediments.
+Cm- to mm-thick deposits of reworked littoral sediments (minerogenic and organic detritus and tephra material) and 132 primary tephra fallout layers are randomly stratified in the laminated sequence.
+Varves are heterogeneous and seasonality is expressed by two or three of the following sub-layers: i) a diatom layer as a result of the spring-summer peak of productivity in the lake; ii) a detritus layer and iii) an authigenic siderite layer.
+Occasionally, endogenic calcite precipitation occurs in an additional latespring/early-summer sub-layer (Fig. 3 a, b).

-On the basis of varve composition, two major micro-facies types distinguish organic varves (microfacies 1) from siderite varves (microfacies 2) and classified in two sub-types based on varve thickness and clastic content (sub-type a and b).
-The differentiation between both sub-types is made at an empiric value of 0.2 mm (mean plus standard error).
-Varve thickness variability is mainly controlled by the thickness of the detritus sub-layer.
+229 On the basis of varve composition, two major micro-facies types distinguish organic varves 230 (microfacies 1) form siderite varves (microfacies 2) and classified in two sub-types based on varve 231 thickness and clastic content (sub-type a and b).
+The differentiation between both sub-types is made at 232 an empiric value of 0.2 mm (mean plus standard error).
+Varve thickness variability is mainly 233 controlled by the thickness of the detritus sub-layer.